nextdaymedia/cmp/docs/CMP-V1-TO-V2.md

 ### The `getNonIABVendorConsents` command
 Quantcast v1 implements the command `getNonIABVendorConsents`.
-It invokes the callback with an object containing the consent given to the Non-IAB vendors.
+It invokes the callback with an object containing the consent given to the non-IAB vendors.

 Quantcast v2 also implements the command `getNonIABVendorConsents`.

-The object given to the callback differs from the one given in v1.
+The object given to the v2 callback differs from the object given to the v1 callback.
 In v1 the object has a property named _non**IAB**VendorConsents_, while in v2 the object has a property named _non**Iab**VendorConsents_.

 The following example shows how to refactor the `getNonIABVendorConsents` command: